epam/edp-gerrit-operator/docs/api.md

-GerritStatus defines the observed state of Gerrit
+GerritStatus defines the observed state of Gerrit.

 <table>
     <thead>